 - 1. As part of the execution of the lease, the New York City Department of Citywide Administrative Services (DCAS) commence negotiations with the landlord in order to: - a.
-Secure a right for renewal of the lease with the addition of two five-year renewal terms
+Secure a right for renewal of the lease with the addition of two five-year renewal terms - b.

-- b.
 Include a provision that would ensure the City has an opportunity to purchase the property if it is marketed for sale on behalf of the New York City Administration for Children's Services (ACS) - c.
-Coordinate with the landlord to determine maintenance obligation should rain gardens and/or street tree plantings be installed along the sidewalk in front of the building - The City Planning Commission (CPC) approve the application without a specific duration of time to ensure that ACS and DCAS will not need to file another ULURP application to sign a long-term lease - 3.
-ACS and/or DCAS coordinate with the New York City Department of Environmental Protection, (DEP) the New York City Department of Parks and Recreation (NYC Parks), and the New York City Department of Transportation (DOT) regarding the installation of CityBenches, a rain garden, and/or the provision of street trees, in consultation with Brooklyn Community Board 16 (CB 16) and local elected officials
+Coordinate with the landlord to determine the maintenance obligation should painted sidewalk extensions, street tree plantings, and/or a rain garden be installed along the sidewalk and/or street bed in front of the building - 2.
+The City Planning Commission (CPC) approve the application without a specific duration of time to ensure that ACS and DCAS will not need to file another ULURP application to sign a long-term lease - 3.
+ACS and/or DCAS coordinate with the New York City Department of Environmental Protection (DEP), the New York City Department of Parks and Recreation (NYC Parks) and the New York City Department of Transportation (DOT) regarding the installation of CityBenches, a rain garden, and/or the provision of street trees, in consultation with Brooklyn Community Board 16 (CB 16) and local elected officials - 4.
+DCAS coordinate with the property owner, in consultation with CB 16 and local elected officials, to engage a local arts organization in the creation of a mural on the building's façade.
+If no such locally-based organization steps forward, ACS should pursue the City's Publicolor initiative